phpmyadmin/website/README.rst

 Screenshots
 -----------

-All screenshots are listed in data/screenshots.py.
+All the screenshots are listed in data/screenshots.py.

 Development